HUSD Price Reaches $1.00 on Exchanges (HUSD)

-HUSD (HUSD) traded 0% higher against the dollar during the 24-hour period ending at 16:00 PM E.T. on April 30th.
-Over the last seven days, HUSD has traded up 0% against the dollar.
-HUSD has a total market capitalization of $395.74 million and approximately $13.54 million worth of HUSD was traded on exchanges in the last 24 hours.
-One HUSD coin can currently be bought for about $1.00 or 0.00002604 BTC on popular exchanges.
+HUSD (HUSD) traded 0% higher against the US dollar during the one day period ending at 12:00 PM ET on May 1st.
+HUSD has a market cap of $395.46 million and $13.07 million worth of HUSD was traded on exchanges in the last day.
+One HUSD coin can currently be purchased for approximately $1.00 or 0.00002600 BTC on popular cryptocurrency exchanges.
+Over the last seven days, HUSD has traded down 0.1% against the US dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.